plp13/qman/README.md

 Version 1.4.1 fixes a few bugs introduced with the on-the-fly reconfiguration feature, and a build failure when using `musl-libc`.
 It also includes some minor documentation updates.

+Version 1.4.2 fixes a compiler error with `gcc` 14.

 > **:warning: Caution**
 >